-4 Our model has features of both Glosten and Milgrom (1985)-a multi-period model with a competitive market maker-and Copeland and Galai (1983)-a single-period model with a monopolistic market maker.
+$^{^{4}}$ Our model has features of both Glosten and Milgrom (1985) - a multi-period model with a competitive market maker - and Copeland and Galai (1983) - a single-period model with a monopolistic market maker.

-5 There is no noise trade in our setup.
+5There is no noise trade in our set-up.
 Noise traders could be added without modifying the qualitative properties of our results, at the cost of substantial algebraic complexity.
 For a discussion of how this can be done, see Dasgupta, Prat, and Verardo (2010).

-6 This is a standard assumption in career concerns literature following from the classic papers of Holmstrom (1999) and Scharfstein and Stein (1990).
+6This is a standard assumption in career concerns literature following from the classic papers of Holmstrom (1999) and Scharfstein and Stein (1990).
 Self-knowledge (signals about the precision of agents' own information) plays a nuanced role in career concerns models.
 For example, Avery and Chevalier (1999) show that, for any given prior, there is a threshold precision of self-knowledge above which contrarianism (instead of conformism) arises.
-In contrast, Dasgupta and Prat (2008) show that if the parameters are such that the manager's reputation is helped more by showing that he received a good signal about his own type, then, for any given precision of self-knowledge, for sufficiently extreme (endogenously generated) time t priors, conformism still arises at time t.
+In contrast, Dasgupta and Prat (2008) show that, if the parameters are such that the manager's reputation is helped more by showing that he received the expost correct signal about asset payoffs rather than by showing that he received a good signal about his own type, then, for any given precision of self-knowledge, for sufficiently extreme (endogenously generated) time t priors, conformism still arises at time t.